 The process for creating new reports needs to be followed for all reports including those associated with AV follow-up activities.
 AV follow-up is addressed by opening a new inspection report for enforcement conferences, follow-up SDP work, significance and enforcement review panels (SERPs), etc., and the final determination letter must be issued under that new report number.

+For inspections involving ISFSI at Part 50 sites that have not yet transitioned to ISFSI storage only, create two inspection report numbers – one for the Part 50 inspection and one for the Part 72 inspection.
+The Part 72 report is created for the purpose of charging time.
+The Part 50 report is created for the purpose of Report 22, “Site Inspection Activity Plan,” creation and documenting the sample in the integrated inspection report.

 When a report number is created, an EPID request will also be generated.
-Once an EPID request is approved in RPS-Inspections by a approving official, the request will be sent to the CAC system indicating that an EPID has been requested and approved.
+Once an EPID request is approved in RPS-Inspections by a time and labor reporting approving official, the request will be sent to the CAC system indicating that an EPID has been requested and approved.
 CACs will send back the EPID number to RPS-Inspections.
 The EPID number is linked to the created inspection report.

 EPID numbers are made up of four parts.
 The first section of the EPID is always the letter “I” to indicate that the EPID is for an inspection or “L” for licensing (including operator licensing examinations).
 The second section is the year in which the first on-site direct inspection effort or the administration of the operator licensing examinations will occur.
 The third section of the EPID number is the last three digits of the inspection report number that the EPID was created for.
 The fourth section is a unique number that is auto-generated for OCFO purposes.
 Examples: